To use web3 and interact with the contracts, we must instance web3 with a provider. To do so we can use RSK public nodes:

 }

-Further reading: releaseDeed
+Further reading: releaseDeed.

 The rent must also be payed within the rent payment period.
-Check withinRentPaymentPeriod
+Check withinRentPaymentPeriod above and then:

 function payRent(name) {